skip to content

 A Christmas RecordThough best known as the birthplace of the Waitresses' libidinous, evergreen classic, "Christmas Wrapping," ZE Records' A Christmas Record (1981) is - best I can figure - the first-ever alternative Christmas album.
 Plenty of alternative Christmas singles had been released by 1981, but this album was the first complete, coherent, full-length record to arrive from "left of the dial" (to employ Paul Westerberg's phrase).
 At the time, actually, we might have called the music on A Christmas Record "new wave," though "no wave" - a noisy, New York-based funk/punk hybrid - would have been more accurate.
 Regardless of such labels, A Christmas Record is a fascinating listen, ranging from evocative, ambient meditations to bleating free jazz to tasteful, tuneful pop.

-Among the rarified crowd that has actually heard A Christmas Record, most comment on James White's "Christmas With Satan."
-White was the provocateur behind such "no wave" icons as the Contortions, but his droll, blasphemous, nearly tuneless piece of skronk belies the LP's true intention.
-A Christmas Record, rather, was designed to pay tribute to such classic Christmas albums by Phil Spector and Brian Wilson, and a song like Davitt Sigerson's sweet, folky "It's A Big Country" is more representative of the spirit of proceedings - if not the prevailing sound.
+Among the rarefied crowd that has actually heard A Christmas Record, most comment on James White's "Christmas With Satan."
+White was the provocateur behind such "no wave" icons as the Contortions, but his droll, blasphemous, nearly tuneless piece of skronk belies the LP's true intentions.
+ZE was founded by Michael Zilkha and Michel Esteban, and they wanted A Christmas Record to pay tribute to the classic Christmas albums by Phil Spector, James Brown, and Brian Wilson that they grew up with.
+So, a song like Davitt Sigerson's sweet "It's A Big Country" is more representative of the spirit of proceedings - if not the prevailing sound.

 A Christmas RecordA few of the Christmas Record alumni went on to some renown, most notably über-producer Don Was (Bonnie Raitt, Rolling Stones, Bob Dylan) and Material's hyper-prolific mastermind Bill Laswell.
-But, most ZE artists were considered avant garde in 1981, celebrated mainly by rock critics and Big Apple hipsters, and soon nearly the entire Christmas Record roster was uniformly obscure.
+But, most ZE artists were considered avant-garde in 1981, celebrated mainly by rock critics and Big Apple hipsters.
+Soon, nearly the entire Christmas Record roster was obscure.
 By the dawn of the CD era, ZE Records was moribund and their catalog out-of-print.
-Only the Waitresses' cut was ever widely reissued on CD (see Edge Of Christmas, among others).
+Only the Waitresses' track was ever widely reissued on compact disc during the height of the CD era.
+See Edge Of Christmas, The Big 80's Christmas, and Holidays In Dementia, among others).

 Thus, for years adventurous collectors were forced to hunt down A Christmas Record on vinyl.
-Intriguingly, two intersecting versions exist - some of which were pressed on white vinyl!
-A year after its initial release, a "special edition" of A Christmas Record was issued, with songs by Charlélie Couture and Alan Vega replaced with new tracks by James White and the Three Courgettes.
-Vinyl junkies, take heed....
+Intriguingly, two intersecting versions exist.
+The original 1981 version was only released in Europe - some pressed on white vinyl!
+A year after its initial release, a special edition was issued worldwide, with new tracks by James White and the Three Courgettes replacing songs by Charlélie Couture and Alan Vega.
+Further, the 1982 edition included updated versions of the tracks by Cristina and Material.
+The former featured "new improved lyrics" (minor changes, really) while the latter had been remixed and edited down to about half its original running time.
+So, vinyl junkies, take heed....

 Happily, 2004 brought news that A Christmas Record had finally been digitally reissued, albeit in a strangely reconfigured format.
-ZE Records, resurrected in France, unleashed the awkwardly-titled ZE Xmas Record Reloaded 2004, comprising nearly every track from both editions of their original LP, plus three newer (largely pointless) cuts.
-The revised running order is a bit jarring, and one track (the Courgettes' lovely "Christmas Is Coming") was omitted without explanation - presumably because the trio were signed to ZE's distributor, Island Records, not ZE itself.
+ZE Records, resurrected in France, unleashed the awkwardly-titled ZE Xmas Record Reloaded 2004, comprising nearly every track from both editions of the original LP, plus three newer (largely pointless) cuts.
+The revised running order is a bit jarring, and one track (the Courgettes' lovely "Christmas Is Coming") was omitted without explanation - presumably because the trio was signed to ZE's distributor, Island Records, not ZE itself.
 But the package - featuring a booklet with the original cover art and an essay by label honcho Michel Esteban - is very nice.
-Mostly, though, it's thrilling to hear these songs again (without the pops and clicks) and know that younger listeners can hear them, too.
+Mostly, though, it was thrilling to hear these songs again (without the pops and clicks) and know that younger listeners could hear them, too.

 Albums Albums